saucelabs/sauce-docs/docs/mobile-apps/automated-testing/ipa-files.md

 ### Private Devices

 If your organization requires specific entitlements, Sauce Labs gives you the option to [disable resigning](/dev/test-configuration-options/#resigningenabled) for devices in your private pool.
-To acquire private devices for your organization please get in contact with your Customer Success Manager or Account Executive.
+To access our private device cloud, contact your Sauce Labs account executive or our support team.
 When resigning is disabled, you may sign your app using your own provisioning profile, which can include any entitlements in:

 - `com.apple.developer.associated-domains`
 - `com.apple.security.application-groups`